Rmorbey/MakersBnB/README.md

 ## Day 1

-Following the AGILE process we discerned the user stories of a Minimum Viable Product within these specs.
+Following the AGILE process we discerned the user stories of a Minimum Viable Product within the above specs.

 ```
 As a user,